 Here you will find more information about duvets and allergy.

 A down duvet lasts about 10 years.
 In the old days, a down duvet was cleaned and refilled every 7 to 10 years.
 This is still possible for certain duvets, but isn’t done frequently.

 Is White Down Better Than Grey or Mixed Down?

 No. White down is more popular because some consumers dislike the grey and brown down tufts that can shine through a duvet.
 In fact, this rarely occurs.
-Nonetheless, grey or brown down is sometimes stitched into a coloured ticking.
+Nonetheless, grey or brown down is sometimes stitched into a coloured duvet fabric.